ajs-voices/the-first-vestige/scenes/000-what-was-i-thinking.md

 I sat down.
 "I'm listening."

-"Let me in Nox."
+"Let me in, Nox."

 I closed my eyes and let my shields down.
 "You'll hate me afterwards."
 I muttered.
+I don't know what he felt, we sat there for several long minutes while Dev delved into my thoughts.
+He couldn't feel what I was feeling but I wasn't hiding from him right then.

 Dev touched my cheek.
 "Oh my sweet pretty boy."

 I got up and walked away from him.
 He could feel everything now.
-I wasn't hiding from him.
 Dev knew everything about me in this moment.
 I sighed.
 "Now you know."

 "I don't know how you do this.
 Why won't you talk to us?"
 Dev sighed.

 "What do you want me to say?"
+Did he want to hear the words out loud?

 Dev sighed.
-"I don't know Nox.
+"I don't know, Nox.
 How can I help?"

 I shrugged.
 "Just be you, lover.
 I need you.
 I need Sage.
-I need Dee too."
+I need Dee, too."

 Dev smirked at me, "Speaking of Dee, she wants to take you out on a date tonight.
 Says you aren't busy and she's free."